 We truly hope that you have thoroughly enjoyed reading this article about 4 Amazing New Guinea Species.
 These creatures, like the countless others around the world, fully deserve our appreciation.
 Each of them evolved to serve a specific function within their local niche.

-Unfortunately, many of their fellow creatures now find themselves in great peril.
+Unfortunately, many of their fellow creatures now find themselves in peril.
 It remains up to each of us to do all that we can to protect and preserve them.
 After all, our descendants deserve to have them to appreciate, just as we do currently.
 Let’s all do our part.